How to Prevent a House Fire from Candles and Open Flames

 • Install Smoke Detectors

-Smoke detectors are your first line of defense.
-Install them in key areas like the kitchen, living room, and bedrooms.
-Regularly check batteries to ensure they’re operational.
+Smoke detectors serve as your primary line of protection.
+Position them in essential spaces such as the kitchen, living room, and bedrooms.
+Frequently inspect batteries to confirm they are functioning.

 • Keep a Fire Extinguisher Handy

-An accessible fire extinguisher can stop a small fire before it spreads.
-Make sure everyone in your household knows where it is and how to use it.
+One relatively accessible fire extinguisher can prevent small fires from spreading.
+Make sure the whole household knows where the extinguisher is and how to use it.

 • Educate Your Household